Limited-Memory LRSGA: An Iterative Method for Computing Nash Equilibria in Competitive Optimization Problems: Spectral and Stability Analysis

 \subsection{Results and Discussion}

 Figures~\ref{fig:spectral_results_015} and \ref{fig:spectral_results_0001} provide a comprehensive visualization of the spectral and stability diagnostics obtained for the analyzed optimizers.
 The first row reports the evolution of the generator and discriminator losses shown on a logarithmic scale (left), the corresponding training stability metric (center), and the estimated spectrum of the local Jacobian in the complex plane (right).
 The spectral plot displays the eigenvalues computed from the block-Lanczos approximation of the empirical Jacobian, with the dashed unit circle indicating the boundary between contractive and divergent dynamics.
 The second row shows the evolution of the generator parameters (left) and discriminator parameters (center), represented by the Euclidean distance from their initialization, and the \textit{mode-collapse indicator} (right).
 A nearly monotonic decrease of these distances together with a slow, smooth decay of the variance indicates stable and non-collapsing behavior.
 Overall, the combined diagnostics reveal that both LM-LRSGA variants maintain bounded losses, regular parameter trajectories, and eigenvalues concentrated within or near the unit circle, in contrast to the divergent and oscillatory dynamics observed with Adam.

-In particular, the results reported in Table~\ref{tab:spectral_results} show that when the learning rate was set to the LM-LRSGA-optimal configuration ($\eta = 0.15$, $\tau = 0.002$), \textbf{Adam} exhibited a \textbf{spectral radius of $\rho = 2.81$}, indicating a strongly divergent regime characterized by high-frequency oscillations and large-amplitude loss fluctuations.
-The Fourier spectra estimated through Welch’s method~\cite{welch1967psd} confirmed a concentration of power in the high-frequency range, consistent with unstable dynamics.
-In contrast, both \textbf{LM-LRSGA} and \textbf{LM-LRSGA-EMA} maintained nearly marginal stability with $\rho \approx 1.12$ and $\rho \approx 1.14$, respectively.
-Both optimizers exhibited almost constant global stability indices ($ \approx0.99$) and parameter oscillations of order $\mathcal{O}(10^{-4})$, with negligible generator variance drift ($\dot{\sigma}^2_G \approx 0$), confirming the absence of mode collapse and aligning with the superior FID results previously observed.
+In particular, when using the LM–LRSGA–optimal configuration ($\eta=0.2$, $\tau=0.002$), \textbf{Adam} exhibits a spectral radius of $\rho = 3.06$, a value well above the stability band $[1-\varepsilon,1+\varepsilon] = [0.85,1.15]$ (with $\varepsilon = 0.15$), and is therefore classified as \emph{unstable} by the spectral criterion alone.
+For completeness, we also report the high–frequency (HF) power of the loss signals estimated via Welch’s method: both generator and discriminator HF powers are approximately of order $10^{3}$, confirming the presence of strong oscillatory energy.